wkindling/wkindling.github.io/index.md

 ## Miscellaneous
 - My avatar is from MapleStory.
 I have played Dota/Dota2 for more than ten years.
 - I like rock music, especially prog rock.
 I also enjoy collecting wristwatches.
-- My favorite Ultraman is Leo!
+- I love all the movies from Satoshi Kon.
+My favorite Ultraman is Leo!